Christopher Allmand: Family and early life

+Allmands childhood home was at No 5 North Square, Hampstead Garden Suburb, in London.

-Allmand was born into a Catholic family and raised in Hampstead, London.
-He was educated at Ampleforth College, following in the footsteps of his brother Michael.
-Allmand attended Oriel College, Oxford and completed his PhD on the church in Normandy in the fifteenth century, supervised by E.F.Jacob.
+He was educated at Ampleforth College, following in the footsteps of his brother Michael (1923 - 1944) who died fighting against the Japanese at the Battle of Mogaung.

+He attended Oriel College, Oxford and completed his PhD on the church in Normandy in the fifteenth century, supervised by E.F.Jacob.

 Career

-Allmand taught at the University of Bangor before moving to take up a lectureship at the University of Liverpool, where he remained for the rest of his academic career.
+Allmand taught at the University of Bangor in Wales, before moving to take up a lectureship at the University of Liverpool, where he remained for the rest of his academic career.
 He became a Senior Lecturer, Reader and finally Professor of History until his retirement in 1998.
 During this time he also served as Head of Department.

 Allmand played a major role in supporting history at a national level, serving as Associate Literary Director (1974–77) and then Literary Director (1977–82) of the Royal Historical Society, of which he also became a Council Member (1985–89).

 Allmand was elected a Fellow of the Royal Historical Society in 1965 and a Fellow of the Society of Antiquaries in 1976.

 After retirement he conducted an exhaustive survey of every known manuscript of the influential Roman work of military history by Vegetius, the De Rei Militari.
 This involved visiting libraries and archive collections across Europe.

 Personal life and death

 Allmand's father was A.J.
 Allmand, who held a Chair in Chemistry at King's College, London until 1950, having early in his career during World War I carried out important work on the use of gas.
 He and his French wife had three children.
 Michael Allmand (1923–1944), Christopher's much older brother, attended Ampleforth College and read history at Oxford.
 He joined the British Indian Army in 1942 and was attached to the 6th Gurkha Rifles.
 He was killed at the age of 20 leading an assault on heavily defended positions, and was posthumously awarded a Victoria Cross.
 Allmand and his sister were able to present this medal to the Gurkha Regiment in 1991 and it is now held in the Gurkha Museum in Winchester.
-His sister Marguerite read Modern Languages at the University of London and went on to work at Bletchley Park during World War 2.
+His sister Marguerite read Modern Languages at the University of London and went on to work at Bletchley Park during the Second World War.

 Allmand was devoted to his wife, Bernadette, who predeceased him by nine months.
 As a lifelong Catholic, he attended and served Bishop Eton Church in Woolton, Liverpool, acting as sacristan in later years.
 He died on 16 November 2022, at the age of 86.